fxamacker/ccf_draft/ccf_specs.md

 ## Serialization Considerations

-CCF is a data format that uses a subset of CBOR with additional requirements for validity and deterministic encoding.
+CCF is a binary data format that uses a subset of CBOR with additional requirements for validity and deterministic encoding.

 ### Cadence Types and Values Encoding